 What is Autism?

-(a guest article by Nick Walker from his blog Neuroqueer)
+(a guest article by Nick Walker from her blog Neuroqueer)

 This text by Nick Walker is an introduction to the topic of autism.
 This concept, based on the principle of neurodiversity, is not just an unfounded opinion.